 If you are sure that none of the reasons mentioned above apply to your specific situation, then there is no need to worry.
 But do remember to keep an eye on your beloved pets whenever they are fighting.
 If they start getting too aggressive and make each other bleed (cause injuries), then you should most definitely step in and separate the two.

 If your guinea pigs have continued to aggressively fight even after you have given them some alone time, it looks like the two guinea pigs are simply not compatible and won’t be able to live together.
 There isn’t much that you can do about it.
 Two separate cages might be your only option.
 If this situation happens, it is relatively rare.

 Also, keep an eye on any signs of bullying.
 One of the cavies might be dominant and a bit too aggressive but in a passive manner.
 For example, the guinea pig might keep the other cavy from drinking or eating.
 That is a dangerous situation as well, so you might need to separate the two and allow the other guinea pig food and water.

 Does Gender Affect How Much Guinea Pigs Will Fight?

 Gender certainly does matter a lot when it comes to fighting issues in guinea pigs.
 Experts recommend getting two guinea pigs of the same sex in order to avoid any quarrels.
-However, do bear in mind that even if you managed to pick the “perfect” pair that does not mean that your beloved pets will never end up fighting.
+However, do bear in mind that even if you managed to pick the “perfect” pair, it does not mean that your beloved pets will never end up fighting.

 Why Do Male Guinea Pigs Fight?

-Of course, any of the above-mentioned reasons could be the cause.
 One of them might not be feeling well, the cage is too small and so on.
 In a lot of cases, two males end up fighting to figure out who is going to be the dominant cavy.
-If one of the guinea pigs decides to back up, then there shouldn’t be any serious issues.
+If one of the guinea pigs decides to back up, there shouldn’t be any serious issues.